CheatModeON/icsd-scraper/README.md

 languageOfInstruction\
 modeOfDelivery\

 ⚠️Ιmportant: getAdvancedCourses doesn't always work properly due to lack of consistency of ICSD site.
-So it's better to use the getBasicCourses to retrieve basic course informations and then if you want more, use getAdvancedCourseDetails(url) to see the differences.
+So it's better to use the getBasicCourses to retrieve basic course information.